signalogic/SigDL/README.md

   -"Bonnet" is a typical Googly word for daughtermodule

-Terms like AIY and Bonnet are friendly, but make no mistake:  when solving embedded target debug and development problems, it's important to keep in mind that embedded system fundamentals such as small form-factors, reduced power consumption and heat, expansion options, JTAG debug interface, and other key areas haven't changed since the 1990s.
-Embedded system development and debug has a long history of established methods and techniques, even if Raspberry Pi and Google developers would like to apply marketing terminology.
+Terms like AIY and Bonnet are friendly, and the Raspberry Pi does run Linux, but make no mistake:  solving debug and development problems at this level is not easy.
+Gritty methods such as JTAG emulator and lab equipment, including digital scope and logic analyzer, may be needed.
+Fortunately, embedded system development and debug has a long history of established methods and techniques, stretching back to PC104 technology in the 1990s.

 ![dmesg display after booting Raspberry Pi Zero W module with Movidius MA2450 module and v2 camera attached](https://raw.githubusercontent.com/signalogic/SigDL/master/images/Raspberry_pi_w_zero_Myriad_vision_module_boot.jpeg "dmesg display after booting Raspberry Pi Zero W module with Movidius MA2450 module and v2 camera attached")